Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Convergence to a mean-field limit

-where $\beta^N$ is $N$-exchangeable, and $\L_t^N = \frac{\alpha}{N} \sum_{i=1}^{N} \mathds{1}_{\{\tau^{i,N} \leq t\}}$, where $\tau_{i,N} := \inf\{t\geq 0: X_{t}^{i,N} \leq 0\}$.
+where $\beta^N$ is $\mathscr{S}_N$-exchangeable, and $\L_t^N = \frac{\alpha}{N} \sum_{i=1}^{N} \mathds{1}_{\{\tau^{i,N} \leq t\}}$, where $\tau_{i,N} := \inf\{t\geq 0: X_{t}^{i,N} \leq 0\}$.
 In analogy to the infinite-dimensional case, we denote $L^N := \frac{1}{\alpha} \L^N$.
 We then consider the set of admissible controls

 The same examples as in the uncontrolled case show that solutions to \eqref{eq::controlledNplayer} are not unique in general (cf. Section 3.1.1 in \cite{DIRT}).
-Therefore, in \cite{DIRT2}, so-called physical solutions are introduced.
+Therefore, in \cite{DIRT2}, physical solutions are introduced.
+Similarly to the infinite dimensional case we can also consider minimal solutions.
 We call a solution $\underline{\L}^N$ to \eqref{eq::controlledNplayer} minimal, if for every solution $\L^N$ to \eqref{eq::controlledNplayer}

 holds almost surely.
 The same argument as in \cite[Lemma 3.3]{CRS} shows that the notions of physical and minimal solution are equivalent in the \NplayerGame.
 In analogy to the infinite-dimensional case, we introduce the operator